delphiine/Databases/designing_repository_class/album_repository_class_recipe.md

   attr_accessor :id, :title, :release_year, :artist_id
 end

-# The keyword attr_accessor is a special Ruby feature
-# which allows us to set and get attributes on an object,
-# here's an example:
-#
-# student = Student.new
-# student.name = 'Jo'
-# student.name
 You may choose to test-drive this class, but unless it contains any more logic than the example above, it is probably not needed.

 5. Define the Repository Class interface